 Frequently Asked Questions

-The Board of Executive Directors and the Supervisory Board are regularly briefed on the current status of individual sustainability topics.
-In addition, the Board of Executive Directors is informed about sustainability evaluations in business processes, for example, in the case of proposed investments and acquisitions.
+The Board of Executive Directors and the Supervisory Board are regularly briefed on the development of individual sustainability topics.
+The Board of Executive Directors incorporates the results and recommendations from sustainability evaluations of business processes into its decisions, for example, on proposed investments and acquisitions.
 It makes decisions with strategic relevance for the Group and monitors the implementation of strategic plans and target achievement.
 The global climate protection target is linked to the compensation of the entire Board of Executive Directors and senior executives via the most important KPI “absolute CO2 emissions.”
 The Corporate Sustainability Board, which is composed of heads of business and Corporate Center units and regions, supports the Board of Executive Directors on sustainability topics and discusses operational matters.
-A member of the Board of Executive Directors serves as chair.
+It is chaired by Board of Executive Directors member Saori Dubourg.

 Since 2007, BASF publishes an integrated report combining economic, environmental and social performance.
 Using specific examples, we illustrate how sustainability contributes to BASF’s success and how we as a company create value for our employees, shareholders, business partners, neighbors and the public.

 The Verbund system is also key to carbon-optimized energy supply at our sites.
 It helps us realize synergies and manage value chains in a resource-efficient way.
 For example, waste heat from one plant’s production process is used as energy in other plants.
-In this way, the Verbund saved us around 18.7 million MWh in 2020, which translates to 3.8 million metric tons less CO2 released into the environment.
-With combined power and steam generation as well as our optimized Energy Verbund, we were thus able to avoid a total of 6.2 million metric tons of carbon emissions in 2022.
+The Verbund saved us around 19.0 million MWh in 2022, which translates to 3.8 million metric tons less CO2 released into the environment.
+With combined power and steam generation as well as our continuously optimized Energy Verbund, we were thus able to avoid a total of 6.2 million metric tons of carbon emissions in 2022.
 That is why we will continue to invest in the creation and optimization of Verbund structures and drive forward the consolidation of production at highly efficient sites.

 BASF has participated in the program established by the international organization CDP (formerly the Carbon Disclosure Project) for reporting on data relevant to climate protection since 2004.
-CDP is an international organization representing around 515 investors with over $106 trillion in assets and more than 150 major organizations with $4 trillion in purchasing power.
-In 2020, BASF again scored an A– on CDP’s Climate List, giving it Leadership status.
-In the scoring framework used by CDP in 2020, BASF was ranked among the best 25% of the participating chemical companies.
-To achieve its climate target of CO2-neutral growth until 2030, BASF is continually optimizing existing processes and is increasingly using energy from renewable sources.
-BASF is also developing completely new low-emission production processes.
-The company bundles this work in its ambitious carbon management.
+CDP represents over 680 investors with over $130 trillion in assets and more than 280 major organizations with $6.4 trillion in purchasing power.
+In 2022, BASF again scored A– on CDP’s Climate List, giving it Leadership status.
+Among other things, the assessment considers the transparency of emissions reporting, the handling of risks and opportunities arising from climate change, the climate protection strategy and CO2 reduction measures.

-BASF achieved the top rating of A in the CDP assessment for sustainable water management, BASF again achieved the top grade of A and thus Leadership status.
+BASF achieved the top rating of A in the CDP assessment for sustainable water management (previous year: A–).
 The assessment takes into account how transparently companies report on their water management activities and how they reduce risks such as water scarcity.
 CDP also evaluates the extent to which product developments can contribute to sustainable water management for customers of the companies assessed.
-BASF continues to implement its sustainable water management target at all relevant production sites (Verbund sites and sites in water stress areas).
+BASF continues to implement its sustainable water management target at all relevant production sites.